 For terminology purposes, VSC and VSS are one and the same document.

-Please check your new Hockey Canada Registry (HCR 3.0) account and verify that your Criminal Record Check/Vulnerable Sector Screening Check (CRC/VSC) qualification is up to date and not expiring May 1, 2021.
-For Officials 18 years and over, failure to have an updated VSC will prevent you from registering to re-certify for the 2021-2022 season.
+Please check your new Hockey Canada Registry (HCR 3.0) account and verify that your Criminal Record Check (CRC) or Vulnerable Sector Screening Check (VSC) qualification is up to date and not expiring May 1, 2022.
+For Officials 18 years and over, failure to have an updated VSC will prevent you from registering to re-certify for the 2022-2023 season.

 Please ensure submission of your VSC or Criminal Offence Declaration Form through the following method: